 Other Abbey riders appeared alongside them.
 Minka, alarmed, understood that when she did not return, Efran sent scouts after them.
-But they were in Awfyn's secret place, where no one would find them.
+But she and Barr were in Awfyn's secret place, where no one would find them.
 And they had been gone for hours.